-I read Matt Neuburg’s iOS fundamentals front to back.
-This was an invaluable investment.
+Reading Matt Neuburg's iOS fundamentals was a worthwhile investment.
 The first five chapters were especially helpful since they covered the fundamentals of iOS development.
 At the same time, I was coding every night and putting into practice what I was learning.

 After I finished the book, there was still much to be done.
 I let myself go down rabbit holes to better understand MVC patterns, auto layout, delegation, and animation.